Majorana Neutrinos in Same-Sign $W^\pm W^\pm$ Scattering at the LHC: Breaking the TeV Barrier

 In section \ref{sec:analysis} we designed our collider analysis, employing the \textsc{Delphes} framework to simulate the response of a typical LHC detector.
 Our analysis was deliberately kept simple and considers only final states with same-sign muon pairs to obtain reliable and robust results.
 Accordingly, dedicated analyses exploiting the suppressed QCD radiation in VBF processes, the angular separation of the same-sign lepton pair, or the correlation between the measured missing transverse momenta and very high-$p_T$ leptons should improve on our projected sensitivity.

-In section \ref{sec:results} we show that with the LHC Run 2 and expected Run 3 data sets, $\vert V_{\ell N}\vert^2$ can be probed down to 0.1-0.5 at 95\% CL for heavy neutrino masses in the range $m_N=1-10$ TeV, and that masses at $m_N=20$ TeV can be probed for $\vert V_{\ell N}\vert^2$ down to $0.8$.
-At the HL-LHC, this can be improved by a factor of $2$ to $5$.
+In section \ref{sec:results} we show that with the LHC Run 2 and expected Run 3 data sets, $\vert V_{\mu N}\vert^2$ can be probed down to $0.06-0.3$ at 95\% CL for heavy neutrino masses in the range $m_N=1-10$ TeV, and that masses at $m_N=20$ TeV can be probed for $\vert V_{\mu N}\vert^2$ down to $0.5$.
+At the HL-LHC, this can be improved by a factor of $2$.
+Comparable results are anticipated for other lepton flavors.
 We find that the $W^\pm W^\pm$ fusion channel extends significantly the current mass reach based on resonant production modes and adds valuable sensitivity to the masses above a few hundred GeV.
 Finally in section \ref{sec:outlook}, we give an outlook on areas where our proposed analysis can be improved as well as on complementary applications of our results.